mindsphere/vfc-examples/Dashboard_getting_started/readme.md

 - basic Javascript knowledge is helpful, but not required
 > All required applications and resources are part of a [Start for free](https://siemens.mindsphere.io/en/start) tenant.
 You can follow this tutorial along regardless of your Mindsphere package.

+> This tutorial is designed for beginners.
+However, some basic knowledge about the VFC will make your learning journey more enjoyable.
+Learn the basics [Here](https://documentation.mindsphere.io/resources/html/visualflow-creator/en-US/index.html).

 # Setup:
 We will simulate three different versions of an industrial machine:
 - Basic